google/coop-analytics/docs/get_started.md

 [BigQuery supports scheduling queries]( https://cloud.google.com/bigquery/docs/scheduling-queries).
 This is the simplest solution to scheduling.
 However, the Analytics transfer has no SLAs and is not guaranteed to run by a certain time.
-If this scheduling is deployed it is recommended to run the scripts towards the end of the day.
+If this scheduling is deployed, combine all the SQL scripts into one query, and schedule the script towards the end of the day.

 For more advanced scheduling, [Pub/Sub]( https://cloud.google.com/pubsub/docs/overview) could be deployed to trigger a